Long Black Limousine

 "Long Black Limousine" is a song written by Vern Stovall and Bobby George around 1958.
-The first released version was Stovall's, in 1961.
+The first released version was Stovall's, which came out in 1961.

+Its inclusion on Elvis Presley album From Elvis in Memphis, which was released by RCA Records on June 2, 1969, brought the song widespread attention in terms of American popular culture.
+Presley's melodramatic, soul-influenced version, incorporating the approach of other musical covers recorded in Memphis, Tennessee, gained notice over time as the aforementioned album became regarded as one of his greatest releases.

 Background

 Stovall and George, country musicians based in southern California, had Wynn Stewart first record their song in 1958, but this recording was not released until many years later.

-Cover Versions
+Cover versions

 Many other artists have covered the song, including: